calbucci/CalbucciLib.HtmlParser/README.md

 # CalbucciLib.HtmlParser

-CalbucciLib.HtmlParser is a SAX-like HTML Parser for fast parsing of HTML documents without building the DOM.
+CalbucciLib.HtmlParser is a SAX-like HTML 5.0 compliant Parser for fast parsing of HTML documents without building the DOM.

 ## Typical Scenarios